top of page

 This is where a real bathroom design plan becomes essential.

-2. It Can't Predict How Finishes Look in Your Lighting
+2. It Can't Predict How Finishes Will Look in Your Lighting

 A brushed gold faucet might look warm in a render, but under cool LEDs, it can look greenish.